 Stories?
 You’re standing on a gold mine.

 The first documented discovery of gold in the continental United States happened in Cabarrus County in 1799 when 12-year-old Conrad Reed found a 17-pound golden nugget on the family’s property—that they used as a doorstop!
-Today, Reed Gold Mine is the only underground mine in North Carolina open to the public.
-Visitors can follow Conrad Reed’s journey through several hundred feet of mine tunnels and can even strike gold for themselves!
-Stake you claim with just $3, and keep what you find.
+Today, visitors can tour several hundred feet of mine tunnels and can even strike gold for themselves at Reed Gold Mine in Midland.

-Kannapolis is the hometown of NASCAR Hall of Famer and racing legend Dale Earnhardt, Sr. The city is also a cornerstone of The Dale Trail, a 19-stop self-guided tour that features points of interest from Dale’s childhood and racing legacy.
+Kannapolis is the hometown of NASCAR Hall of Famer and racing legend Dale Earnhardt, Sr. The city is also a cornerstone of The Dale Trail, a self-guided tour that features points of interest from Dale’s childhood and racing legacy.
 While on The Dale Trail, fans can pay tribute to the Intimidator and get a glimpse into his life as a man, not just a race car driver.
-The Dale Earnhardt Tribute Plaza is one of the tour’s most significant locations featuring a nine-foot, 900-pound bronze statue of Dale as his friends and family remember him—in Justin boots and Wrangler jeans.
-Dale’s mother Martha still resides in his childhood home and visits the Plaza often.
+Dale Earnhardt Tribute Plaza is one of the tour’s most significant locations featuring a nine-foot, 900-pound bronze statue of Dale as his friends and family remember him.
 Look closely and you’ll find features that relate to Earnhardt numerology all throughout the Plaza.

 With supped up cars and reputations for outsmarting and outdriving the law, these drivers began racing each other.
 By the end of the 1940s, those contests evolved into a spectator sport after Bill France Sr. organized owners, drivers, mechanics and promoters who worked together to draft race rules and regulations.
 The National Association for Stock Car Auto Racing or NASCAR was born.

 Today, Cabarrus County is home to an unequaled concentration of motorsports attractions.
-From racing legend Dale Earnhardt Sr.’s hometown to where each of Jimmie Johnson’s six Sprint Cup Championships were built, much of the sports storied history began and continues to grow within our county lines.
+From racing legend Dale Earnhardt Sr.’s hometown of Kannapolis to NASCAR team race shops like Hendrick Motorsports where Cup Series championships were built, much of the sports storied history began and continues to grow within our county lines.

-With some of the most dedicated and colorful fans in all of sports and new announcements coming almost every week between now and race time, no matter the niche, the story ideas are limitless at Charlotte Motor Speedway.
+Located in Concord, North Carolina, this superspeedway leads the pack in fan entertainment.
+No matter the niche, the story ideas are limitless at Charlotte Motor Speedway.
 What will yours be?